swonderine/challenge/README.md

 ## Getting Started

-These instructions briefly tell you how to get this project running.
+These instructions briefly tell you how to get the project running.

 ### Prerequisites